This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 Use a Cloud Interconnect service provider to establish a direct connection to Google's network.
 The service details vary for different partners.
 Most offer an SLA for network availability and performance.
 Contact a service provider directly to learn more.

-Working with GCP partners
+Working with Google Cloud partners

-GCP works with a variety of partners that can assist you in migrating your data.
+Google Cloud works with a variety of partners that can assist you in migrating your data.
 Check out the partners working with Cloud Storage for more information about services available to help you with your data migration.
 The available services and terms vary by provider, so work with them directly to get details.